 Highlighting the impressive international presence of German directors & productions.

 Announcing our series & screenings and those of our major industry partners.
-For film experts & fans of German film.
+For experts & fans of German film.

 You will hear from us from around the world of film.
 Our blogger Jutta Brendemühl is the Goethe-Institut Toronto's Program Curator and happy to hear from you.

 Jutta is lucky to love what she does: arts & cultural programming across the genres & through a global lens.
 Over the past 15 years, she has worked with Bernardo Bertolucci, Robert Rauschenberg, Wim Wenders, Pina Bausch, and other luminaries.
-She has an M.A. in English Literature.